Wernher von Braun: Personal life

 Von Braun had a charismatic personality and was known as a ladies' man.
-As a student in Berlin, he would often be seen in the evenings in the company of two girlfriends at once.
+As a student in Berlin, he often was seen in the evenings in the company of two girlfriends at once.
 He later had a succession of affairs within the secretarial and computer pool at Peenemünde.

 In January 1943, von Braun became engaged to Dorothee Brill, a physical education teacher in Berlin, and he sought permission to marry from the SS Race and Settlement Main Office.
 However, the engagement was broken due to his mother's opposition.
 Later in 1943, he had an affair with a French woman while in Paris preparing V-2 launch sites in northeastern France.
 She was imprisoned for collaboration after the war and became destitute.

-During his stay at Fort Bliss, von Braun proposed marriage to Maria Luise von Quistorp, his maternal first cousin, in a letter to his father.
-He married her in a Lutheran church in Landshut, Bavaria, on 1 March 1947, having received permission to go back to Germany and return with his bride.
-He was 35 and his new bride was 18.
+During his stay at Fort Bliss, von Braun proposed marriage to Maria Luise von Quistorp (10 June 1928 – 20 January 2025), his maternal first cousin, in a letter to his father.
+He married her in a Lutheran church in Landshut, Bavaria, on 1 March 1947, having received permission to go back to Germany and return with his wife.
+He was 35, and his new bride was 18.
 Shortly after, he converted to Evangelicalism.
 He returned to Manhattan on 26 March 1947, with his wife, father, and mother.
 On 8 December 1948, the von Brauns' first daughter together, Iris Careen, was born at Fort Bliss Army Hospital.
 The couple had two more children: Margrit Cécile, born in 1952, and Peter Constantine, born in 1960.

 On 15 April 1955, von Braun became a naturalized citizen of the United States.

 Death

 In 1973, von Braun was diagnosed with kidney cancer during a routine medical examination.
-However, he continued to work unrestrained for a number of years.
+However, he continued to work for a couple of years.
+In 1975, President Gerald R. Ford awarded him the country's highest science honor, the National Medal of Science in Engineering.
+He was too ill to attend the White House ceremony.
 In January 1977, then very ill, he resigned from Fairchild Industries.
-Later in 1977, President Gerald R. Ford awarded him the country's highest science honor, the National Medal of Science in Engineering.
-He was, however, too ill to attend the White House ceremony.

 Von Braun died on 16 June 1977 of pancreatic cancer in Alexandria, Virginia, at age 65.
 He is buried on Valley Road at the Ivy Hill Cemetery in Alexandria.
 His gravestone cites Psalm 19:1: "The heavens declare the glory of God; and the firmament sheweth his handywork" (KJV).